We are committed to building and maintaining good day-to-day, working relationships with all of the county’s diverse communities.

 Identifying communities in Hertfordshire and finding key people within them helps policing to create bespoke responses through regular and consistent engagement.
 Anyone – no matter what their background or circumstances – should have trust and confidence in local policing and feel that they can approach the police in times of need and be taken seriously.

-A KIN is a network of people that are able to represent identified groups or communities, either through group or self-nomination.
+Community advisors are a network of people that are able to represent identified groups or communities, either through group or self-nomination.
 Membership is a volunteer commitment and individuals must have an interest in the safety and wellbeing of the group or community that they represent.

 - Religion or belief